JayO-1/system-design-101/README.md

 ##### +Ives

 * Minimal storage - the cache will only contain what's needed
+* Writes are fast, going directly to the DB
 * Simple to implement

 ##### -Ives

-* Writes can be slow as we make three requests in the worst case: 1.
+* Reads can be slow as we make three requests in the worst case: 1.
 A cache check, 2.
 A DB query, 3.
 A cache write
+* The cache is more likely to contain stale data, as it may take a while for us to invalidate.
+This can be mitigated by invalidating cache entries on each new write, but this is slow

 #### Write Through